Gary R. Eschbacher

 In 2011, Justin joined Gary in practicing law in the State of Alaska.
 Justin graduated Magna Cum Laude from his law school class in the year 2000.
 Since coming into the practice, Justin has done numerous trials involving family law, as well as practiced before the Alaska Supreme Court.

-Justin clerked a Superior Court Judge in 2000.
+Justin clerked for a Superior Court Judge in 2000.
 In his practice before the trial court, Justin has handled contested divorces, cases involving domestic violence, contested issues of property and child support, as well as representation of individuals who have been defrauded in real estate transactions, automobile purchases, and like matters.
 He has also participated in the representation of clients who have suffered personal injury as a result of motor vehicle accidents, assault, and medical malpractice.

 In his practice before the Alaska Supreme Court, he has represented contested issues involving prenuptial agreements, deprivation of due process, as well as matters involving child support arrears and custody.